 By Daniel Leussink

-Core consumer prices, which exclude volatile fresh food prices, will grow only 0.3% this fiscal year, slightly up from 0.2% projected last month, the poll showed.
+Core consumer prices, which exclude volatile fresh food prices, are set to only rise 0.3% this fiscal year, the poll showed, down from 0.4% projected in the previous month.